Iran, Saudi Arabia agree to resume relations after tensions | Headlines

 Iran and Saudi Arabia on Friday agreed to reestablish diplomatic relations and reopen embassies after years of tensions between the two countries, including a devastating attack on the heart of the kingdom's oil production attributed to Tehran.

-The two countries released a joint communique with China on the deal, which apparently brokered the agreement.
-Chinese state media did not immediately report on the deal.
+The two countries released a joint communique on the deal with Chinal, which apparently brokered the agreement.
+Chinese state media did not immediately report the agreement.

-Iranian state media posted images and video it described as being taken in China with the meeting.
+Iranian state media posted images and video it described as being taken in China of the meeting.

-It showed Ali Shamkhani, the secretary of Iran's Supreme National Security Council, with a Saudi official and a Chinese official that state TV named as Wang Yi.
+It showed Ali Shamkhani, the secretary of Iran's Supreme National Security Council, with a Saudi official and Wang Yi, China's most senior diplomat.

 Tensions have been high between Iran and Saudi Arabia.
 The kingdom broke off ties with Iran in 2016 after protesters invaded Saudi diplomatic posts there.